Director of Soccer Operations

 Tierney played collegiately from 2004-08 at the University of Virginia, where he was coached by current Revolution Assistant Coach Richie Williams when Williams was an assistant with the Cavaliers (2005-06).
 Tierney joins several other notable figures in UVA’s soccer history in New England’s front office, as Sporting Director & Head Coach Bruce Arena served as head coach from 1978-95, winning five NCAA Division-1 National Championships with six conference titles.
 Technical Director Curt Onalfo (1987-90) and Williams (1988-91) also played their collegiate soccer at UVA during Arena’s tenure.

-Tierney currently resides in Charlestown, Mass. with his wife, Eliza.
+Tierney currently resides in Charlestown, Mass. with his wife, Eliza, and his daughter, Shiloh.